-For both the online components of face-to-face modalities, as well as the hybrid courses, a TV/VCR or TV/DVD will be used for several class sessions to view selected film versions.
+For the online components, a TV/VCR or TV/DVD will be used for several class sessions to view selected film versions.
 Other required resources include Facebook, LABCAD, and Moodle (acquired by UPR).
 Students are required to have computers.
 They can also use institutional computers.